MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 Ok, now we're ready to scrape the data we need with Scrapy.

 First you need to make sure Scrapy is installed.
-Otherwise, you can install using
+Otherwise, you can install it using
 - conda: ```conda install -c conda-forge scrapy```

 or